Are you seeking more information about the runners diet? If so, welcome to rundreamachieve.com.

-We are fortunate in that we are in a sport which involves burning calories and we need that steady flow of caloric intake to keep training properly.
+We are fortunate in that we are in a sport which involves burning calories.
+Of course, we need that steady flow of caloric intake to keep training properly.

-Success in this sport doesn’t come just from doing race pace training workouts that I talk about or from learning how to run faster by using lactic acid.
+Success in this sport doesn’t come just from doing race pace training workouts.

 What are you doing the other hours of your day?

 Do you do a 20-mile long run and are so exhausted you fall on your bed and pass out?

 I ask the question because I have done this, which is not the wise way to go.

 Your muscles are like sponges after you deplete yourself of glycogen (muscle sugar) stores.
 You want to immediately eat something after a hard workout or long run.

 A runners diet should consist of plenty go foods high in glutathione and iron.

 It could be a cliff bar, fruit like a banana or apple.
 Remember, you do not want to put off putting back nutrients you lost.

 This is one of the dumbest mistakes I have ever made in my own training.